 Recommendations for Executive Action

 Comments: SBA has consulted with Commerce, the Export-Import Bank, and other agencies to define roles and responsibilities of export promotion entities' export counseling and financing staff, as GAO recommended in January 2013; however, this effort has not been fully implemented at the local level.
 In December 2012, SBA collaborated with other agencies to issue an Inter-Agency Communique to its nationwide network of over 900 Small Business Development Centers, which are partially funded by SBA.
 The Communique directed SBA and Commerce field staff to establish local Export Outreach Teams (EOT) that incorporate multiple federal and local resources to develop referral protocols among entities providing business and export expertise at the local level.
 In November 2014, SBA noted that it has continued to work with trade-related federal agencies to outline the roles and responsibilities of export promotion entities' export counseling and financing staff.
 SBA added that through the formation and ongoing meetings of EOT, U.S. small businesses can now access export assistance services via a "No Wrong Door" policy that requires all Trade Promotion Coordinating Committee domestic offices to direct U.S. small businesses to the correct federal export assistance services.
 In addition, SBA informed GAO that SBA and the Export-Import Bank have developed the U.S. Global Business Solutions initiative, which combines marketing of government programs in a suite of export services and trade financing products, and SBA noted the agencies' attempt to provide products and services in a complementary, non-duplicative manner.
 In March 2015, SBA further noted that the EOT model had been valuable in beginning the conversation between the trade service providers and business counseling organizations, where there might have been a gap, and enhancing existing communication where structures already existed.
 SBA explained that SBA and Commerce can continue to use the EOT model going forward, but it is not a rigid, one-size-fits-all requirement since wide differences exist among business communities across the nation.
-As of February 2016, SBA did not report any additional steps being taken.
 Despite these collaborative efforts, SBA has yet to demonstrate how export promotion entities' roles and responsibilities have been more clearly defined.
+In September 2016, SBA officials informed GAO that they had drafted an SBA Information Notice to all SBA employees outlining SBA's roles and responsibilities in providing export promotion programs and services to small businesses in cooperation with other federal agencies and resource partners.
+GAO will review the notice once it is issued.
 Without clear definition of each entity's roles and responsibilities, the overlapping labor-intensive export counseling sessions provided by Small Business Development Centers and Commerce, as well as the similar export financing products offered by SBA and the Export-Import Bank, may cause confusion for small businesses and could result in duplication of efforts and inefficient use of government resources.
 This recommendation is also included in GAO's Action Tracker, an online tool for monitoring the progress executive branch agencies and Congress have made in addressing the actions identified in GAO's annual reports on duplication, overlap, and fragmentation in the federal government.

 Recommendation: To help small businesses understand and get the most benefit from the various export assistance products and services provided by different federal entities, and to efficiently use government resources, the Administrator of the SBA should consult with Commerce and Ex-Im and more clearly define roles and responsibilities of export promotion entities' export counseling and financing staff agencywide and at the local levels.